 - SmartBoards, virtual desktops, laptops, and personal learning devices are utilized by teachers and students.

-- Life College (life and social skills) and Power Training (lifetime fitness)
+- Power Training (lifetime fitness)

 - Collaboration with treatment staff for a balanced approach to learning and recovery